 Dr. Maher is a diplomat of both the American Board of Neurological Surgery as well as the American Board of Pediatric Neurosurgery.
 He is a member of the American Society for Pediatric Neurosurgery.
 He is a fellow of the American College of Surgeons, the American Association of Neurological Surgeons, and the American Academy of Pediatrics.
 He currently serves as a director of the Accreditation Council for Pediatric Neurosurgery Fellowships.

 Dr. Maher lives in Ann Arbor with his wife and 3 children.

-Pediatric neurosurgery, Chiari malformation, brain tumors, CNS tumors, Moyamoya, arteriovenous malformations, cavernomas, hydrocephalus, craniofacial anomalies, vascular anomalies, tethered spinal cord
+Pediatric neurosurgery, Chiari malformation, brain tumors, CNS tumors, Moyamoya, arteriovenous malformations, cavernomas, hydrocephalus, craniofacial anomalies, vascular anomalies, and tethered spinal cord.

 Georgetown University School of Medicine, 1998

 Neurosurgery, Mayo Clinic, 2004